 Actions - Innovating for the public good

 Question 30: How can we better support innovation for the public good?
-Question 50. now can we better support innovation for the public good!
+Question 501 the full the better support innoration for the public good.

 Question 31: What public-good opportunities should our initiatives in this area be focused on?